Best Acoustic Guitar Microphones Of 2017

 The NT1 from Rode is a 1-inch diaphragm condenser microphone that incorporates several leading-edge features to set it apart from the rest.
 A flat frequency response of 20Hz - 20 kHz delivers a precise midrange with fluid highs to compliment an acoustic guitar.
 Unlike some of the other products on this list, the NT1 can also execute a full lower range for heightened versatility.
 One of the most attractive features of the NT1 is its exceptionally low noise level of just 4 dB-A--far lower than the standard 19dB-A. When you use this microphone, the sound of the instrument is truly in the spotlight.
 The NT1 also features a cardioid polar pattern and has a high maximum SPL of 132 dB.
 The device weighs in at 15.5 ounces, which is significantly heavier than the other options on this list.
 So, if a lightweight design is what you are after, the NT1 may not be the best fit.
 But, this is a minor downfall when you consider the many impressive features the mic has to offer.

-The Rode NT1 Condenser Microphone is a high-end product selling for $250.
-This steep price tag is justified by its advanced capabilities and stellar 5-star rating.
+The Rode NT1 Condenser Microphone is a high-end product.
+This steep price tag is justified by its advanced capabilities.
 This device also comes with a 10-year extended warranty, ensuring that it will be a reliable investment.

 5. Beyerdynamic MC930 Small Diaphragm True Condenser Cardioid Microphone